 Well we are a few days into our first house sit in a small village called Cambus, in the Clackmananshire area of Scotland, near Stirling.
 It’s suburban but on the edge of a rural area so the best of both worlds with sheep farms and countryside a step away.
 We’ve settled into a routine and living life like the local Scots which really isn’t much different from life at home, only the accents are different.

 One of the top tourist destinations in Glasgow is the Kelvingrove Art Gallery, Museum and Park.
 Situated on the northwest end of town on Argyle street by the banks of the River Kelvin it is the most popular ‘free to enter’ visitor attraction in Scotland.
 The museum opened in 1901 as the Palace for Fine Arts for the Glasgow International Exhibition held that year.
 It is built in a Spanish Baroque style in the local red bricks, a magnificent building with a grand pipe organ occupying the heart of the museum in its grand hall which is played daily at 1pm.

-‘walk the hills’ as they say..
+If you’re in Glasgow and looking for a day trip out to the Scottish Countryside a great option is the Isle of Arran down south.
+The island is an outdoor enthusiast’s paradise, often the locals travel here for the day to hike its many trails or ‘walk the hills’ as they say..
 If we had more time, I’d be planning some hikes here.
 The island is divided by the Highland fault line that runs right threw, separating the mountainous north end to the lush pastures of the south and making for some diverse terrain.
 Cycling also seems to be very popular here as many cyclists had transported their bikes onto the ferry and were seen about the island.
 We also saw lots of sailboaters and kayakers playing in the bay.